asoltesz/solakube/docs/certificate-management.md

 # Wildcard DNS record

-SolaKube doesn't support automated DNS record management yet (like ExternalDNS), so you either manually maintain your DNS records for each service (that allow traffic to find your cluster) or need to create a wildcard DNS entry/entries.
+SolaKube doesn't support automated DNS record management yet (like ExternalDNS), so you either manually maintain your DNS records for each service running on your cluster (that allow traffic to find your cluster) or need to create a wildcard DNS entry/entries.

 For example, the *.example.com DNS record may resolve all of your services (that are not specifically covered with a dedicated DNS entry).